MV Ortelius

 Like all the other fleet mates, Ortelius is equipped with rigid-hulled zodiacs (inflatable boats) used for landings (ship-to-shore passenger transportation) in remote areas.
 Additionally, Ortelius has a helipad and can carry 2 helicopters onboard.

-The Ortelius ship operated in the Russian Far East as a cargo supply and passenger's vessel, as well as a supply and accommodation ship to oil fields located in the Russian Arctic (northern Pacific Ocean) territories.
+The Ortelius ship operated in the Russian Far East as a cargo supply and passenger vessel, as well as a supply and accommodation ship to oil fields located in the Russian Arctic (northern Pacific Ocean) territories.
 As of December 2007, the ship was chartered by the Sydney-based company Aurora Expeditions and operated as "cruise ship" in the Antarctica and Arctic regions.
-In 2011, the ship was acquired by the based in Vlissingen (Netherlands) Dutch company Oceanwide Expeditions.
-It was then renamed to Ortelius.
+In 2011, the ship was acquired by the based in Vlissingen Netherlands-based Dutch company Oceanwide Expeditions, and following a drydock refurbishment was renamed "Ortelius".

 MV Ortelius - user reviews and comments